alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/01_Intro.md

 tooling?

 1. Somebody else sets up the development environment and chooses the tools.
-I write code in the provided environment.
+I write the code in the provided environment.
 2. I choose or build the tools I need to do my job.
 When they don't suit my needs, I change them.